phoenix-rtos/phoenix-rtos-doc/corelibs/libcache.md

 The data is not being synchronized with the cached source memory during this operation, therefore it cannot be retrieved once the lines become invalidated.

-In order to save the important data on the source memory and invalidate the lines in the cache it is advised to perform cache clean instead.
+To save the important data on the source memory and invalidate the lines in the cache it is advised to perform cache clean instead.

 ### Cleaning the cache